zk-phi/preact-web-components/Readme.md

 });
 ```

-so that users can set `label` value via DOM attirbutes,
+so that users can set `label` property value through the `label` DOM attirbute,

 ``` html
 <form-field label="foo">